c-sanders/Quaternion/README.md

 ![Depiction of the real number line.](./images/real_number_line.png)

+Figure 1) A graphical depiction of the real number line $\mathbbb{R}$.
+In reality, this number line should extend to infinity in either direction.
+Many numbers can find a home on this real number line, including irrational numbers such as $e$ and $\pi$.
+However, not all numbers can find a home on this line.
+None of the imaginary numbers have a home on this real number line.

 ![Depiction of a 3-dimensional co-ordinate system with the axes labelled $x$, $y$, and $z$.](./images/3d_axis_space.png)

-Figure x) A graphical depiction of a 3-dimensional co-ordinate system with its three axes labelled $x$, $y$, and $z$ respectively.
+Figure 2) A graphical depiction of a 3-dimensional co-ordinate system with its three axes labelled $x$, $y$, and $z$ respectively.
 A problem arises with this depiction however, when we attempt to find where $\sqrt{x}$ should live within the co-ordinate system when $x=-1$.
 The reason is that the $x$-axis only caters for numbers whose values are real - not numbers whose values are imaginary.
 The same problem also arises for $\sqrt{y}$ and $\sqrt{z}$ when $y=-1$ and $z=-1$